 As we have mentioned, keyboards are definitely a cause for concern.
 After all, we can’t expect employees to wash their hands before and after using their keyboard.
 Hence, this makes them a perfect breeding ground for germs.
 What’s even more problematic is that viruses (such as those that can cause flu) can stay alive on a hard surface for up to 18 hours.

 Fortunately, laptops and keyboards are simple to clean.
 First, make sure that they are unplugged.
 Then, remove dust and other particles with a can of compressed air.
 You can then disinfect it with the use of cleansing wipes.

 Another computer equipment that can cause problems even in a hygiene workplace is a computer mouse.
 It’s even safe to assume that it’s as unsafe as your keyboard.
 You can actually disinfect it in the same way as you did your keyboard.
-Just make sure to use a new piece of cleansing wipes in doing so.
+Just make sure to use a new piece of disinfecting wipes in doing so.

 Phones and Headsets

 There are some of us who disinfect phones and headsets with wipes before using, especially the mouthpiece.
 That’s a good practice.
 However, it’s sadly not enough.
 It’s natural to be wary of the mouthpiece since it is exposed to a lot of respiratory droplets all day and there’s no knowing who among its users were sick.
 But keep in mind that the handle and its keypad is just as bad.

 Again, don’t forget to unplug your phone from its power source.
 Then, disinfect the entire phone down with a soft cloth dampened with isopropyl alcohol.
 You can also use a can of compressed air to remove any particles that might be stuck in between its keys, as long as you hold it at least six inches away.

 As for headsets, they can also be wiped down.
 The foam on its mouthpiece can be replaced.
 And most of all, make sure that each of your employees (who need it) has one.
 Discourage sharing headsets as much as possible.